“There are no bad nations, just bad characters”

 Tayfun had a bold, yet warm and vibrant presence about him.
 We met him in his currency exchange shop where he greeted us and then immediately took us out for coffee.
 The five of us sat there chatting and laughing and soon enough Tayfun and I started the interview.
 Halfway through, Tayfun’s son Arda joined us and shared some of his stories and hopes for reunification.
 Tayfun grew up speaking both Turkish and Greek and used to work in his father’s Kafenion when he was ten years old.
 He knew all of the people of Agia Irini very well.
 “There are no bad nations, just bad characters”, he said.
 Tayfun never judged his fellow villagers based upon whether they were Turkish or Greek Cypriot; he judged them based upon their character.

 Tayfun remembers attending Greek Cypriot weddings, which went for three days and had similar music to Turkish Cypriot weddings.
 He regularly visited the church to attend weddings and funerals and remembers Greek Cypriots being koumbaro (best men) for Turkish Cypriots and vice versa.
 His mother was a milk mother “but only for Turks”, he said.

-When the intervention happened Tayfun thought it would only be for a short period.
+When the war broke out Tayfun thought it would only be for a short period.
 He waited one week for his Greek Cypriot friends to return, then “a month, three months, a year … I waited.”
 It has now been 41 years of division.
 Three of his close female Greek Cypriot friends came to visit him in 2003; “We cried together, after 29 years apart”.